Mental Health Working Group

 - Develop guidance and resources on best practice and consolidated approaches for measurement and methodology of linkages between mental health and FNS.

 Welcome to our interactive Evidence and Gap Map (EGM) of empirical research linking all types of food security and nutrition to mental health.
-There are currently almost 1900 studies mapped here.
+There are 1945 studies mapped here.

 Explore the map now: